 The total amount of the indemnity provided is £5,000,000 in respect of any one incident or series of incidents arising out of one originating cause (inclusive of costs and expenses) and in total in respect of any one member during any one period of insurance.
-Certain Underwriters at Loyd's provide the first £100,000, Royal & Sun Aliance Insurance ptc £1,900,000 in excess of £100,000 and Novae insurance Company Limited £3,000,000 in excess of £2,000,000.
+Certain Underwrite's at Lloyd's provide the first £100,000, Royal & Sun Aliance Insurance plc £1,900,000 in excess of £100,000 and Nevae Insurance Company Limited £3,000,000 in excess of £2,000,000.

-It is important to know what else is not covered, and the specific exclusions for which this policy does not cover liability are as follows:-
+It is important to know what else is not coveried, and the specific exclusions for which this policy does not cover liability are as follows:-

-- Any claim where the incident giving rise to such claim occurred before 1st April, 1987; - Any daim as a result of bodily injury sustained by any person arising out of and in the course of his employment by a member of the Society under a contract of service;
+- Any claim where the incident giving rise to such claim occurred before 1st April, 1987; - Any claim as a result of bodily injury sustained by any person arising out of and in the course of his employment by a member of the Society under a contract of service;

-- Any claim for damage to material property owned by or accupied by any member of the Society or of any servant of such member; - 4.
-Any claim involving liability assumed by any member of the Society by agreement or under centract unless such liability would have attached to the member in the absence of such agreement; - 5.
-Any claim caused by any ship, craft, aircraft or mechanically propelled vehicle which is:- (i) owned by or in the custody or control of a member of the Society; (ii) in the custody of an employed of a member of the Society; (iii) being moved by whatever means by a member of the Society of an employee of a member of the Society.
-However, provided the member of the Society is not entitled to indemnity under any other policy, cover will apply in respect of any claim:- (i) caused by any mechanically propelled vehicle which is not licensed for road use and for which no Cortificate of Motor insurance is required, or (ii) ansing from the act of loading or unloading a mechanically propelled vehicle, including assisting persons into or out of a mechanically propelled vehicle or the bringing or taking away of a load from such vehicle: - Any claim directly or indirectly occasioned by happening through or in consequence of war, invasion, act of foreign enemy, hostilities (whether war be declared or not), civil war, rebellion, revolution, insurrection or military or usurped power? - 7.
-Any claim for:- (i) personal injury or bodily injury or loss of, damage to or loss of use of material property directly or indirectly caused by seepage, pollution or contamination (ii) the cost of removing, nullifying or cleaning-up seeping, polluting or contaminating substances (ii) fines, penalties, punitivo or exemplary damages; - 8, Any claim in any way related to Criminal Acts. - 9.
-Any claims made or judgements rendered in the Courts of the United States of America of Canada, The Policy also excludes any logal fees, costs and expenses related to such claims.
+- Any claim for damage to material property owned by or accupied by any member of the Society or of any servant of such member; - Any claim Involving Ilability assumed by any member of the Society by agreement or under contract unless such liability would have attached to the member in the absence of such agreement; - 5.
+Any claim caused by any ship, craft, aircraft or mechanically propelled vehicle which is:- (i) owned by or in the custody or control of a member of the Society; (ii) in the custody of an employee of a member of the Society; (iii) being noved by whatever means by a member of the Society; (iii) being noved by whatever means by a member of the Society or an employee of a member of the Society.
+However, provided the member of the Society is not entitled to indemnify under any other policy, cover will apply in respect of any claim:- (i) caused by any mechanically propelled vehicle which is not licensed for road use and for which no Certificate of Motor (nsurance is required, or (ii) ansing from the act of loading or unloading a rnechanically propelled vehicle, including assisting persons into or out of a mechanically propelled vehicle or the bringing or taking avay of alload from such vehicle; - Any claim directly or indirectly occasioned by, happening through or in consequence of war, invasion, act of foreign energy, hostilities (whether war be declared or not), civil war, rebellion, revolution, insurrection or military or usurped power; - 7.
+Any claim for:- (i) personal injury or bodily injury or loss of, damage to or loss of use of material property directly or indirectly caused by seepage, pollution or contamination (ii) the cost of removing, nullifying or cleaning-up seeping, polluting or contaminating substances (iii) fines, panalties, punitivo or exemplary damages; - 8, Any claim in any way related to Criminal Acts. - Any claims made or judgements rendered in the Courts of the United States of America or Canada.
+The Policy also excludes any logal fees, costs and expenses related to such claims.